kmille/borgctl/README.md

 #### Monitoring borg: state files

-bortctl also writes state files, if a borg command runs successfully.
+borgctl also writes state files, if a borg command runs successfully.
 It contains the current date.
 You can use it for monitoring.
 State files are written to the log directory.
-The format is`borg_state__$config_file_prefix_$borg_command.txt`.
+The format is `borg_state__$config_file_prefix_$borg_command.txt`.
 In the config file you can specify a list of commands for which a state file should be created.

 ```yaml
 state_commands: